fireworq/fireworq/README.md

   - [Routing Management][section-api-routing]
   - [Job Management][section-api-job]
 - [Full List of Configurations][page-configuration]
-  - [Common Variables/Arguments][section-config-common]
-  - [Variables/Arguments only Applicable to Manual Setup][section-config-manual-setup]
-  - [Variables only Applicable to a Docker-composed Instance][section-config-docker-compose]
 - [Make It Production-Ready][page-production-ready]
   - [Using a Release Build (Manual setup)][section-manual-setup]
   - [Preparing a Backup Instance][section-backup]